-Celeriac mash has the most incredible flavour and makes for a wonderful alternative side dish to everything from stew to fish.
+Celeriac mash has the most incredible flavour and makes for a wonderful alternative mashed side dish for everything from stew to fish.

 If we are handing out vegetable beauty awards the unassuming celeriac will likely only be eligible for a participation medal.

-Okay so we are lucking at a vegetable that is vaguely reminiscent of the face of Cthulhu, where do you start.
+Okay, so we are looking at a vegetable that is vaguely reminiscent of the face of Cthulhu, where do you start.

-You will need a large knife and good vegetable peeler.
+You will need a large knife and a good vegetable peeler.

 Start at the nobbly end, the bit that looks like the aforementioned demon.
 Just hack that off with a sharp knife.

 Then go to town with your vegetable peeler.
-Whilst the skin looks pretty tough you should get through it quite easily.
+Whilst the skin looks pretty tough, it is not!
+You should get through it quite easily.

 You will notice that it is not starchy like a potato.
 Simply cut it up into evenly sized cubes and off you go.